christianebacani/Roadmap/README.md

 ### Coding Challenges using Python and SQL

-This directory includes sub-folders related to `Coding Challenges using Python and SQL` in different platforms such as `HackerRank`, `LeetCode`, and `CodeWars`.
+This directory includes sub-folders related to `Coding Challenges using Python and SQL` in different platforms such as `HackerRank`, `LeetCode`, `CodeWars`, and `CodeChef`.
 Diversifying my knowledge in different area such as solving problems using algorithms, data-analysis, and database management.

 ### Python for Data Engineering